 You also earn 5 percent back on travel booked through Chase Ultimate Rewards, 5 percent on Lyft rides (through March 2022), 3 percent back on drugstore and dining purchases and 1 percent on everything else.

 Unlike the Discover it Cash Back, however, Chase doesn’t announce its full calendar of categories at the beginning of each year.
 Here are the current categories they have announced so far:

-- 2021 Q1 (Jan. to March): Wholesale clubs, Internet, cable and phone services and select streaming services
+- Q1 (Jan. through March): Wholesale clubs, Internet, cable and phone services and select streaming services

 Make sure to read our Chase Freedom Flex review to find out more about how this card works.

 How to redeem Discover rewards

 Unlike some other cash back credit cards that make you build up a minimum balance of rewards before you can cash them in, the Discover it Cash Back lets you redeem rewards for cash back into a bank account or purchases made through Amazon.com or PayPal.com in any amount.

 You can also redeem your rewards for a gift card when you’ve accrued at least $5 in your rewards account.
 Cardmembers can redeem their Cashback Bonus for a physical or digital Partner Gift Card with 5 percent to 20 percent added value to each gift card (depending on the merchant).
 Partner gift cards range from $5 to $200 in increments of $5.
 You can also donate your cash back earnings to charity.

 Rewards earned with Discover credit cards also never expire as long as your account is open, so you can keep earning until you’re ready to redeem.